dr-jam/ECS170/README.md

 diayu at ucdavis dot edu

 #### Ayush Jain
 jain at ucdavis dot edu
+Office hours: Tuesdays 1:00 - 1:30 PM at Kemper 3052

 ### Course
 Lecture Meeting Time: Mondays, Wednesdays, and Fridays at 9:00-9:50 am in Wellman 106